-Impression and/or click tracking URLs can be used to capture all campaign activity.
+Capture all campaign activity with impression and/or click tracking URLs.
 Advertisers can also use MMP tracking tags to measure owned media efforts across email, web, social, and beyond.

-Once the mobile measurement partner receives all installs and events from the app, as well as all impression and click data across the advertiser’s omni-channel marketing campaigns, the MMP’s attribution engine deciphers which installs and/or in-app conversions were driven by which campaign ad.
+Once the mobile measurement partner receives all installs and events from the app, as well as all impression and click data across the advertiser’s omni-channel marketing campaigns, the MMP’s attribution engine deciphers which campaign ad drove installs and/or in-app conversions.

 After attribution is awarded between a particular advertisement and a conversion (install or event), the MMP sends an immediate data postback to all of the advertiser’s media partners to report the conversion outcome.
 This data postback aids in campaign optimization, targeting suppression, network reporting, billing, and other marketing functions.